Beata112/pyslawa-test/README.md

 5. Jakie dostrzegasz różnice pomiędzy testowaniem aplikacji internetowej, a natywnej?
 Niestety za słabo się na tym znam, żeby dostrzec różnice.

 TASK 5

 1.
 SELECT * FROM `actors` ORDER BY surname ASC;

 2.
 SELECT * FROM `movies`WHERE year_of_production=2019;

 3.
 SELECT * FROM `movies` WHERE year_of_production BETWEEN 1900 AND 1999;

 4.
 SELECT  title, price
 FROM movies
 WHERE price< 7;

 5.

+SELECT  actor_id, name, surname
+FROM actors
+WHERE actor_id > 3 and actor_id < 8;

+6.

+SELECT customer_id, name, surname, email
+FROM customers
+WHERE customer_id = 2 or customer_id = 4 or customer_id = 6;

+7.

+SELECT customer_id, name, surname, email
+FROM customers
+WHERE customer_id IN (1, 3, 5);

+8.

+SELECT actor_id, name, surname
+FROM actors
+WHERE name like 'An%';

+9.

+SELECT customer_id, name, surname, email
+FROM customers
+WHERE email IN (0);